PostHog/posthog.com/contents/handbook/strategy/roadmap.md

 # 2. Best developer platform

 Developers like using PostHog for many reasons.
-We're open-source at our core, which has helped gain trust and adoption from the developer community.
+We're open-source at our core, which has helped us gain trust and adoption from the developer community.
 It's easy to debug, you can self-host and PostHog is now starting to become extensible.

 This year we're going to lean into that last item.
 We've kept plugins relatively quiet so far, but we believe plugins will be what will make PostHog the default choice for developers.